 4. Take a food or history tour of the city

 One of my biggest Mexico City travel tips is to spend a day or two with an expert.
+There are so many cultural activities in CDMX and you can get much deeper beneath the surface with a guide who really knows their stuff.

 If you’ve never been to Mexico City before, I highly recommend at least taking a food tour.
 It’s a way to better understand the culture and people of this city.